forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 The Story Testing Scripts Scoped Application lab will guide users on how to use ServiceNow&reg; Studio IDE to build out a custom application that helps create test scripts for stories.
 Developers are often confused on what requirements are needed by the quality assurance team for testing.
 This will break down the test script process into what users they should be impersonating, the steps they should be taking and more.
 This lab will go over what should be included in a best practice test script and how to build a scoped application to record test scripts in ServiceNow instead of in Excel or another system.
 This lab will touch developers on Studio IDE, story best practices, scoped applications, and process improvement.

 # Lab 1: The Fundamentals of Testing Scripts
-Test scripts are used to ...

-Test Management: definition
-Automated Test Framework: definition
+Test scripts are sets of instructions that can be performed on a system to validate the behaviour is working as expected for the given functionality.

 ## What are testing scripts and why should I use them?
-Steps for enabling Agile Development, Test Management, and Automated Test Framework. << can we have the labs already configured on student >>
-1. Enable plugins
+There are two applications in ServiceNow for executing test scripts:
+Test Management: used to manage manual testing Automated Test Framework: used for automated testing

+In this lab, we will configure the platform to use both applications.

+To activate, in the application navigator, goto Plugins and activate each of the following plugins:
 a.
 Agile Development 2.0
 b.
 Agile development 2.0 ATF Tests
 c.
 Test Management 2.0
 d.
 Test Management 2.0 - ATF Tests
 e.
 Automated Test Framework (already enabled)
 ![](images/plugins.pdf)

 ## Planning the layout of our application
- - insert our spreadsheet  pdf -
+In this lab, we've identified a common test template.
+We've high-lighted where to potentially track other values so that integration with Test Management and Automated Test Framework can be implemented.
 ![](images/atf_and_test_excel.png)

 # Lab 2: Starting with ServiceNow&reg; Studio IDE